run-llama/llama_deploy/README.md

 # prints 'hello_world_result_result'
 ```

-## Components of a `llama_deploy` System

-In `llama_deploy`, there are several key components that make up the overall system

-- `message queue` -- the message queue acts as a queue for all services and the `control plane`.
-It has methods for publishing methods to named queues, and delegates messages to consumers.
-- `control plane` -- the control plane is a the central gateway to the `llama_deploy` system.
-It keeps track of current tasks and the services that are registered to the system.
-The `control plane` also performs state and session management and utilizes the `orchestrator`.
-- `orchestrator` -- The module handles incoming tasks and decides what service to send it to, as well as how to handle results from services.
-By default, the `orchestrator` is very simple, and assumes incoming tasks have a destination already specified.
-Beyond that, the default `orchestrator` handles retries, failures, and other nice-to-haves.
-- `services` -- Services are where the actual work happens.
-A services accepts some incoming task and context, processes it, and publishes a result.
-When you deploy a workflow, it becomes a service.

-## Low-Level Deployment
+## Manual deployment using the lower level API

 For more control over the deployment process, you can use the lower-level API.
-Here's what's happening under the hood when you use `deploy_core` and `deploy_workflow`:
+Here's what's happening under the hood
+when you use `deploy_core` and `deploy_workflow`:

 ### deploy_core